Dsmujtba/building-a-foundational-data-lake-with-aws-glue/README.md

 # Data Lake Processing with AWS Glue and Athena

-This project demonstrates a simple data lake implementation on AWS, focusing on processing Amazon review and product metadata.
+This project demonstrates a data lake implementation on AWS, focusing on processing Amazon review and product metadata.
 It covers data ingestion, transformation, cataloging, and querying using AWS Glue, Amazon S3, and Amazon Athena.

 ## Project Overview